parmentelat/r2lab-obsolete/demo/outline.md

 - how it works
 - multiple antennas on the receiver side
 - the polaris node
-- 2 major steps : data collection & post-processing
+- 2 major steps : experiment & post-processing

 # Part 3: Running it